TLCFEM/TLCFEM/README.md

 1. [suanPan](https://github.com/TLCFEM/suanPan) 🧮 An Open Source, Parallel and Heterogeneous Finite Element Analysis Framework

-    Please feel free to contact me if you are interested in implementing your research work on suanPan.
-I am happy to collaborate in this regard.
+    Please feel free to request features if you are interested in implementing your research work in suanPan.

 2. [motion-base](https://github.com/TLCFEM/motion-base) 🌏 a ground motion database